Independence Day: Resurgence: Filming

 Filming began on April 20, 2015, and wrapped on August 22, 2015.
 Filming for additional scenes also took place in early 2016 in Los Angeles.
 Some scenes were also filmed in West Wendover, Nevada, London, at the Burj Khalifa in Dubai, and Singapore's Marina Bay Sands.
 Due to the availability of regional filming, the producers decided to shoot the film largely in New Mexico.
 Moreover, the state offers a 25% movie tax credit.
 However, while location filming did take place in rural New Mexico and further north on the Utah and Nevada border, most of the shooting was studio-based.
 Albuquerque Studios was a major venue for the film.
 The film was shot in 6K resolution with Red Epic Dragon cameras and Hawk anamorphic lenses, and was later stereo converted to 3D.

 Emmerich decided to return to the Bonneville Salt Flats in Utah, which he said he fell in love with while looking for a unique location for shooting the first film.
 However, problems cropped up as Emmerich was slightly disappointed by the nature and color of the area.
 This was because, before the arrival of the crew, a windstorm had occurred around the area, which blew a lot of dirt into the salt and subsequently turned it into a shade of beige.

 The filmmakers refrained from shooting in India or portraying any prominent Indian monuments as being damaged to avoid potential protests and legal action from Indian religious groups and activists.
-Originally, parts of Dubai was planned to fall on Paris in the scene depicting the mothership destroying Europe while using Asian monuments pulled out by its gravitational pull.
+Originally, parts of Dubai were planned to fall on Paris in the scene depicting the mothership destroying Europe while using Asian monuments pulled out by its gravitational pull.
 However, following the November 2015 Paris attacks, filmmakers reconsidered and instead had landmarks of Dubai fall on London.
 Emmerich said, "After the attacks, we felt it wasn't right to have the Burj Khalifa crashing on the Eiffel Tower, so we dumped it on the London Eye instead.
 The English can take it."